 1. The Congress

 The Congress shall meet every other year at an agreed time and venue.
 The Congress may meet virtually.

 At least half of the registered delegates must be present to form a quorum of the Congress.

 3. Convening of the Congress

 The Congress shall be convened by notice given to its membership by the International Board.
-Any such notice shall be in writing and shall include the time and place of the Congress, a draft agenda, and the number of delegates each organisation is entitled to send.
-Such notice shall be given not later than six months prior to the date of the Congress.
+Any such notice shall be in writing and shall include the time and place of the Congress, a draft agenda, and the number of delegates each organization is entitled to send.
+Such notice shall be given no later than four months prior to the date of the Congress.

 The agenda and the documents for the Congress shall be sent one month prior to the opening of the Congress.